 How did the Tuskegee Airmen pave the way for the integration of the U.S. military?

-Alfonza Davis Plaque at Great Plains Black History Museum
+Alfonza Davis Plaque at the Great Plains Black History Museum

 Integration Takes Flight

 The Tuskegee Airmen were heroes in World War II.
 They were African American fighter pilots of the 332nd fighter group.
 450 Tuskegee Airmen served in Europe during World War II, 68 of whom were killed or went missing in action.
 The main purpose that they served was to escort the bombers into Germany and back.
 White bomber pilots requested that the Tuskegee Airman escort them because they had gained a reputation for not losing bombers.
 The Tuskegee Airmen were trailblazers in integrating the Military.
 They endured the hate of Jim Crow, inside and outside the military, and inspired the start of the integration of the military by order of President Truman in 1948.
 The Tuskegee Airmen served with distinction, receiving 150 Distinguished Flying Crosses, a Legion of Merit, a Red Star of Yugoslavia, eight Purple Hearts, a Silver Star, 14 Bronze Stars, 744 Air Medals, and three Presidential Unit Citations.
 They also earned a long-delayed Medal of Honor in 2007.
 As you can see, the Tuskegee Airmen deserve the respect of all Americans.

 A 9 minute video with 2012 interviews of Phillip Reis, son of Ralph Orduna, Robert Holts and Charles Lane about their Tuskegee Airman experience.
 Lane’s comments and stories are especially good.